toncho11/snake-game-elks/README.md

 # What is this fork?

 This fork has an objective to compile this Snake game to [ELKS](https://github.com/jbruchon/elks) Linux by porting Turbo C functions to ELKS Linux.
+This way we can enojoy the Snake game in ELKS and also create a mechanism to port Turbo C code to ELKS.

 Tasks: